ABr-hub/Simple_MLP/README.md

 ### ... neuroevolution

+This method replaces the network optimization method used in the MLP.
+Instead of using any form of backpropagation of loss through optimizers like gradient descent or Adam, it rely entirely on **<ins>genetic algorithm</ins>**

 ### ... higher complexity

 The accompanying images illustrate the iterative problem-solving process observed during the neural network's training phase, featuring a selection of sample problems.
 As training progresses, notable refinements to the decision boundary are evident, ultimately yielding an accuracy rate surpassing 90% for each respective problem scenario.